A decade of Learning and Growth with the Melton Foundation

 - Learnings from the Grant Committee

-As a member of the Melton Foundation Grant Committee for the last 5 years, I have learned that for an organization to make meaningful progress towards its goals, it helps to adopt this 3-Phase continuous approach to resource allocation:
+As a member of the Melton Foundation Grant Committee for the last five years, I have learned that for an organization to make meaningful progress towards its goals, it helps to adopt this 3-Phase continuous approach to resource allocation:

 - Define clearly the ‘criteria for allocating resources to opportunities’ along with the ‘reason for choosing these criteria’